 Survey of alternative solutions to the problem of design of the physical environment.

 550. Environmental Prototypes (3)

 Six hours.

 Prerequisites: Art 247, 250, 450.

-Salt Aufversion Cowaign and Walliams, ballets, the Research and development of creative architectural concepts with emphasis in space enclosure systems and cybernetics.
+Research and development of creative architectural concepts with emphasis in space enclosure systems and cybernetics.

-553. Nonresidential Interior Design (3) 1
+552. Interior Design IV (3) I, II

 Six hours.